muquit/privategpt/README.md

 EMBEDDINGS_MODEL_NAME = "all-MiniLM-L6-v2"

 # Log files, Change
-LOG_FILE_INGEST = "/tmp/docs_ingest.log"
+LOG_FILE_INGEST = os.path.join(PROJECT_ROOT, 'docs_ingest.log')
-LOG_FILE_CHAT = "/tmp/private_gpt.log"
+LOG_FILE_CHAT = os.path.join(PROJECT_ROOT, 'private_gpt.log')

-# All the loaded models will be displayed on sidebar.
+# All the loaded models will be displayed on the sidebar.
 To exclude
-# any model, add it in the list below, for example, there is no
+# any model, add in the list below, for example, there is no
-# reason to display an embedding model in the list.
+# reason to display an embedding model in the list for example.
 #EXCLUDE_MODELS = []
 EXCLUDE_MODELS = ["nomic-embed-text:latest", "qwen2:7b"]
 ```